 - Who am I? - Level I

-Each school is allowed only one competitor for French.
+Each school is allowed one competitor for Chinese.
 The student will have 1 minute to describe themselves to the judges.
 Possible topics include the student's interests, family, daily routine, etc. Students will be judged on fluency, preparedness, thoroughness, pronunciation, and vocabulary.
 No notes will be allowed.

 - Show and Tell - Level II

-Each school is allowed one competitor for French.
+Each school is allowed one competitor for Chinese.
 The student will bring an object and describe it (note: object must be inanimate).
 The presentation should be limited to 60-90 seconds.
-Students will be judged on fluency, preparedness (including being set up and ready to go when the competition begins), thoroughness, pronunciation, and vocabulary.
+Students will be judged on fluency, preparedness (including being set up and ready to go when the competition begins), thoroughness, pronunciation, and breadth and appropriate usage of vocabulary.
 No notes will be allowed.

 - Skit - Level III

-Each school is allowed one entry of two to five students for French.
+Each school is allowed only ONE entry of two to five students for Chinese.
 The students will perform a simple and original presentation.
-The presentations should be limited to 5 minutes.
+The presentations should be limited to five minutes.
 Students will be judged on fluency, blocking, dramatic interpretation, projection, pronunciation, memorization, originality, and thematic content.

 - Memorized Poetry Recitation - Level IV

-Each school is allowed one competitor for French.
+Each school is allowed only one competitor for Chinese.
 The student will recite a non-original memorized poem.
-No props or notes should be used.
+No props should be used.
 A copy of the poem must be submitted to the judges.
-The presentation should be limited to 2 minutes.
-Students will be judged on fluency, pronunciation, preparedness, memorization, projection, and quality of interpretation.
+Student will be judged on fluency and pronunciation, preparedness and memorization, projection, and quality of interpretation.

 - Song/Dramatic Cultural Entertainment - All Levels

-Each school is allowed only ONE entry of 2 to 20 studentsfor French.
+Each school is allowed only ONE entry of two to twenty students for Chinese.
 The performance should reflect the culture of a foreign country and should fall within the categories of singing, a presentation, a dramatic excerpt from a play in the target language, or an original skit performed in the target language.
 The performance should not exceed 10 minutes and must be memorized.
 No speakers or microphones will be allowed.

 Students will be judged on cultural authenticity, fluency, pronunciation, delivery (projection, blocking, style), dramatic interpretation, quality of memorization, and overall smoothness of presentation and technical execution.